 In the 1930s, the Palace was sold to Edward H. Lange and Zimel Resnick, who would shape the Palace’s destiny for the next 47 years.
-The two quickly began to make changes by painting and sprucing up the place and in the early 1940s acquired a 100-foot by 30-foot area in the middle of the block, north of the rotating wheel.
-Here, they installed 3,000-square feet of arcade games, but after several seasons, it was replaced with a sheet metal donkey ride, one of the strangest attractions ever at the Palace.
+The two quickly began to make changes by painting and sprucing up the place and, in the early 1940s, acquired a 100-foot by 30-foot area in the middle of the block, north of the rotating wheel.
+They installed 3,000-square feet of arcade games, but after several seasons, it was replaced with a sheet metal donkey ride, one of the strangest attractions ever at the Palace.
 After two seasons, the Donkey Ride was replaced for the next several seasons by a Wax Museum purchased in New York.
-Afterward, every free area of the Palace was filled with arcade games including skee ball machines, pinball machines, and other popular games.
+Afterward, every free area of the Palace was filled with arcade games, including skee ball machines, pinball machines, and other popular games.

-Before 1955, there were no further expansions at the Palace as there was no place to grow, as the amusement palace was blocked by two hotels.
-However, with the opening of the New Jersey Turnpike in 1951 and the Garden State Parkway in 1955, visitors began to make day visits to Ashbury Park rather than staying the night and the hotels failed.
-These sites were purchased by Palace Amusements and in 1956, the Fun House and Bumper Car Building were built to the north and the west north, respectively.
+Before 1955, there were no further expansions at the Palace as there was no place to grow, as two hotels blocked the amusement palace.
+However, with the opening of the New Jersey Turnpike in 1951 and the Garden State Parkway in 1955, visitors began to make daily visits to Ashbury Park rather than staying the night, and the hotels failed.
+Palace Amusements purchased these sites, and in 1956, the Fun House and Bumper Car Building were built to the north and the west north, respectively.

-This final addition created the 36,000 square foot L-shaped amusement park and its five amusement areas sat beneath a series of interconnected roofs.
-It was at this time, that the colorful paintings of bumper cars and the neon-lighted “Tillie” face first appeared here.
-This was a grinning face that was named for George C. Tilyou, the owner of Steeplechase Park in Coney Island, New York.
+This final addition created the 36,000 square foot L-shaped amusement park, and its five amusement areas sat beneath a series of interconnected roofs.
+At this time, the colorful paintings of bumper cars and the neon-lighted “Tillie” face first appeared here.
+This was a grinning face named for George C. Tilyou, the owner of Steeplechase Park in Coney Island, New York.

 But the final straw was a man named Joseph Carabetta, a big-time Connecticut developer, with whom the Vaccaro brothers had signed a contract as a minority partner.
 As Carabetta was gearing up to rebuild the waterfront, his activities closed the Convention Hall, putting to an end an annual series of shows and events which brought tens of thousands of visitors to the Shore.
-Carabetta also exercised an option in their contract that required Vaccaro brothers to turn over their waterfront properties, in exchange for a note worth more than $4 million in November 1988.
-The Palace closed on November 27, 1988, with no advance notice and the Vaccaro’s were given 90 days to sell the rides, and vacate.
-The closure cost 25-to-30 seasonal and fulltime employees their jobs.
+Carabetta also exercised an option in their contract that required the Vaccaro brothers to turn over their waterfront properties in exchange for a note worth more than $4 million in November 1988.
+The Palace closed on November 27, 1988, with no advance notice, and the Vaccaro’s were given 90 days to sell the rides and vacate.
+The closure cost 25-to-30 seasonal and full-time employees their jobs.

 Afterward, Carabetta abandoned the Palace and eventually filed bankruptcy, never repaying the note to the Vaccaro brothers.

-Over the next several years, the abandoned amusement park began to deteriorate as water damaged the structures and a substantial portion of the roof collapsed.
+Over the next several years, the abandoned amusement park deteriorated as water damaged the structures and a substantial portion of the roof collapsed.
 However, the still-standing square Victorian pavilion portion of the building, which held the Palace Merry-Go-Round and Ferris Wheel, was added to the National Register of Historic Places in 2000.

 Several efforts were made to save the historic structure, including its hand-carved carousel and infamous murals and decorations, but in 2004, after an independent structural inspection, the building was deemed unsafe and ordered demolished.
-A local grassroots organization was able to save several pieces from the building, including the famed Tillie mural.
+A local grassroots organization saved several pieces from the building, including the famed Tillie mural.
 The building was razed in May 2004.

 The Palace was located at the southern end of Kingsley Street, between Lake and Cookman Avenues in Asbury Park, New Jersey.